Caodaism: Cosmology

 All other Divine Beings are to obey the orders of these two Creators during the course of evolution of the universe.
 Each of them carries a specific role as designated by their Father and Mother.
 Any being who falls out against them is considered devils in nature.
 These devils are led by the most powerful being, named Kim Quang Sứ (Satan).

 In terms of the cosmos, faithful Caodaists believe there are heaven and hell, which are the main destinations for souls after death.
-Heaven consists of thirty six planes and many heavenly realms upon each of them, e.g. the Realm of Saints, the Realm of the Holy Mother, the Realm of the Perfect Beings, the Divine Court Realm, The Paradise of Extreme Joy, etc. Meanwhile, hell has ten key realms to carry out punishments in accordance with sins of souls.
+Heaven consists of thirty-six planes and many heavenly realms upon each of them, e.g. the Realm of Saints, the Realm of the Holy Mother, the Realm of the Perfect Beings, the Divine Court Realm, the Paradise of Extreme Joy, etc. Meanwhile, hell has ten key realms to carry out punishments in accordance with sins of souls.

-In order to go to heaven, souls are required to cultivate their virtues and/or devote themselves to spiritual causes.
+In order to get to heaven, souls are required to cultivate their virtues and / or devote themselves to spiritual causes.
 Without merit from the latter, they cannot escape the cycle of birth and death, but can improve their virtues and merit gradually to reach better places in the universe, including the 72 planets (Earth being the 68th), the 3,000 worlds, the four great cosmic regions, and the thirty six heavenly planes.
 True liberation can only be attained when souls ultimately rejoin God the Father in Heaven.

 Three-fold revelation

 The father of the universe, Cao Đài, is believed to have communed with men since the beginning of times, revealing his will.
 According to Cao Đài doctrine, history is divided into three times (tam kỳ) of revelation.
-In the first two periods, there were teachings of Dipankara Buddha, sages, Phục Hy/Fu Xi, Gautama Buddha, Laozi, Confucius and Jesus, who received the will of the Highest Power, and founded their respective religions to serve and/ or educate humanity.
+In the first two periods, there were teachings of Dipankara Buddha, sages, Phục Hy / Fu Xi, Gautama Buddha, Laozi, Confucius and Jesus, who received the will of the Highest Power, and founded their respective religions to serve and / or educate humanity.
 However, due to the frailty of the messengers and the common men, the will of the Highest Power was misled into corrupted forms.
 Caodaists also believe that former revelations were culture-bound, being applicable only for certain ethnicities, and primarily intended for specific ages.
 The third and final form of revelation is disclosed through the teachings of the Cao Đài faith.